 Handles and Helper Handles

-Heritage Steel skillet handle.
+Heritage Steel Titanium skillet handle.

 Helper handles are small handles opposite the long handle to help you maneuver a full, heavy pan: